abosedealli/https-github.com-abosedealli-SIT725-2021-t3-pra3/README.md

 Hello by Abosede Alli:

-This is my boilerplate for creating simple new applications.
+This is my basic page for project work..
-This boilerplate is very basic and should be used as a training ground

 It comprises of
 Jquery for advanced manipulations